-Pedestrians struck in Midtown Manhattan during protest
+Pedestrians struck in Midtown Manhattan during protest, 1 seriously hurt

 The NYPD urged residents to avoid the area around Third Avenue and East 39th Street

-A car struck multiple people taking part in a protest in New York City early Friday evening after they surrounded it in an intersection, according to local reports.
+A New York City motorist struck several protesters early Friday evening after they surrounded a car at an intersection, according to local reports.

-The NYPD urged residents just after 4 p.m. to avoid the area around Third Avenue and East 39th Street, in the Murray Hill neighborhood, “due to a vehicle collision involving multiple pedestrians.”

 An estimated 50 protesters were demonstrating at the intersection at the time, New York’s ABC7NY reported.
-Some members of the group surrounded a car – and it allegedly drove through the crowd, striking at least six people.
+Some members of the group surrounded a car – and it allegedly drove through the crowd, according to the report and unverified videos online.

-Police were questioning the driver, a woman, who remained at the scene.
-Authorities also detained multiple protesters.
+Just after 4 p.m., the NYPD urged residents just after 4 p.m. to avoid the area around Third Avenue and East 39th Street, in the Murray Hill neighborhood, “due to a vehicle collision involving multiple pedestrians.”

-Photographs and videos of the scene following the incident posted on social media show a large crowd of bystanders and protesters looking on as police maintain order.
+Photographs and videos of the scene after the incident posted to social media show a large crowd of bystanders and protesters looking on as police maintain order.

 PROTESTS IN WISCONSIN AFTER WAUWATOSA POLICE SHOOTING